ECE3400Team19/ECE3400Team19.github.io/Milestone2/milestone2.md

 ## Part 3 - Avoiding Walls while Staying on the Line
 We took our line following code from Milestone1 and added logic to avoid walls.
 We originally added logic for avoiding robots as well, but took this part out because we found out that the FFT library and the servos use the same timer, which causes nothing to work.
 We will attach the final code at the end, but for now, we will discuss how we avoided walls.
+If the robot has multiple directions it can go, it favors straight over left over right.

 When we are not at an intersection, we just follow the line using our logic from Milestone1.

 When we reach an intersection, we check our surroundings.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If there is no wall in front of us, we go straight.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If there is a wall in front and on one of the sides, we turn towards the side without a wall.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If there is only a wall in the front, we turn left.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If there is a wall in every direction, we turn around.

 We only check for walls at intersections because the walls determine whether we have to turn and in which direction.